Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 * No change to `namelist.wps` required.
 Just run `./metgrid.exe`.
 * (Optional) Make sure `METGRID.TBL` is linked correctly to `METGRID.TBL.ARW` using `ls metgrid/METGRID.TBL`.
 This is also true for the other three programs.
 * This will generate netCDF outputs of the format `met_em.dxx.YYYY-MM-DD_hh:00:00.nc` - one file per time per domain.
   * This step is failing.
 While the output printed "Success", several files were empty.
-Stuck Here.
-  * Hypothesis: My home drive doesn't have space.
-Should have done this in Scratch.

 # Part 2: [WRF](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/WRF/index.php).